amitkml/Transformer-DeepLearning/README.md

 - [Tools-to-Design-or-Visualize-Architecture-of-Neural-Network](https://github.com/ashishpatel26/Tools-to-Design-or-Visualize-Architecture-of-Neural-Network)

 ## Different types of Convolution
+The Convolution operation reduces the spatial dimensions as we go deeper down the network and creates an abstract representation of the input image.
+This feature of CNN’s is very useful for tasks like image classification where you just have to predict whether a particular object is present in the input image or not.

 ### Dilated convolution
 - dilated convolutions are used to increase the receptive field of the higher layers, compensating for the reduction in receptive field induced by removing subsampling.